-Why this form?
+tab "How to publish"

+delete the "Intro" banner at the top

+What is required to publish data through GBIF.org?

+In order to publish data, you need to be

+associated [affiliated?] with an institution or organization that is

+registered as a data publisher in the GBIF network and

+endorsed by one of the GBIF Participant Nodes or, alternatively, by the GBIF community through the GBIF Participant Node Managers' Committee

+Next, you need access to a technical software installation (publishing software package) that allows you to upload your data and register them to the endorsed institution as the data publisher.

+How to register a new publisher?

-To start the process of publishing data through GBIF, we ask new prospective publishers to complete this online questionnaire.
+To start the process of publishing data through GBIF, we ask new prospective publishers to complete an online questionnaire.

 The process seeks to confirm the quality, interoperability and discoverability of data published through GBIF and to ensure that publishers receive proper credit and attribution.
 Learn more about benefits, guidelines, and resources elsewhere in this section.